backbonecabal/knowledgebase/refunder.md

 A generic contract system for reliably refunding the gas costs of transactions.
 The purpose of the project is to:

 - Enable Protocols to specify what contract calls they are willing to sponsor with a set of limitations (e.g gas price)
-- Enable anyone to sumbit transactions that are eligible for refunding and get their transaction costs reimbursed.
+- Enable anyone to submit transactions that are eligible for refunding and get their transaction costs reimbursed.

 ## Contracts